HawaiianSpy/blipvert/README.md

 As of 25 July, 2021, Blipvert now has a complete unit test suite that covers all the code in the transforms.

+As of 14 July, 2025, Blipvert now has official support for multi-threading in the transforms.
+And there are added multi-threaded versions of the single-thread unit tests.

 Regards,

 Don Jordan